Bob Cooper, Q.C. *

 *Practicing through a law corporation.

-Bob Cooper is a trial lawyer.
-He practices as general counsel with a focus on corporate, commercial and securities litigation.
+Bob Cooper is a trial lawyer practicing with a focus on corporate, commercial, class action and securities litigation.
 Beginning his practice as criminal defense counsel, Bob has helped clients navigate their most difficult circumstances for more than 30 years.

 His work encompasses a broad range of legal issues and a diverse base of Canadian and international clients.
 In addition to representing clients at every level of court, he appears as counsel before regulatory tribunals and in domestic and international commercial arbitrations.
-He advises clients in proxy contests, shareholder disputes and has conducted internal investigations for major corporations.
-He practiced as a senior counsel at McCarthy Tetrault before founding Cooper Litigation as an independent litigation boutique in 2013.
-Clients trust the advice and counsel that he brings to every case.
+He advises clients in proxy contests, shareholder disputes and has conducted confidential investigations for major corporations.

 Bob is recognized as leading counsel and is listed with Chambers Global, Best Lawyers, Lexpert, Martindale Hubbell (AV) and Benchmark.
-He is a Fellow of the International Society of Barristers and a member of the Advocates’ Society.
+He is a Fellow of the International Society of Barristers, a member of the Advocates’ Society, and a Fellow of the Chartered Institute of Arbitrators.
 He teaches Trial Advocacy for the University of British Columbia Faculty of Law, the Continuing Legal Education Society and the Advocates’ Society.
 His recent Pro Bono activity includes working with the Pivot Legal Society on constitutional litigation relating to homelessness and harm reduction.

 - BA (Hons), Queen’s University / University of Edinburgh (1979)